javascript-tutorial/en.javascript.info/1-js/11-async/04-promise-error-handling/article.md

 Promise chaining is great at that aspect.
 When a promise rejects, the control jumps to the closest rejection handler down the chain.
 That's very convenient in practice.

-For instance, in the code below the URL is wrong (no such server) and `.catch` handles the error:
+For instance, in the code below the URL is wrong (no such site) and `.catch` handles the error:

 ```js run
 *!*